Cris Williamson: Collaborations

 Williamson has worked as a session musician both to support herself and to lend assistance to other fellow artists.
 She has collaborated with other women's music artists, including Meg Christian and Teresa Trull.
-She has friends in many corners; one longtime friend is musician Bonnie Raitt, who has played on some of her albums.
+Musician Bonnie Raitt has played on some of her albums.

+Present day

+As of 2025, Williamson continues to tour and release new albums.

 Political activism and charity work

 Williamson has been a lesbian feminist and a promoter of women owned music companies.

 Writing in the Los Angeles Times in 1984, Steve Pond noted that Williamson was "initially put off by the political stridency of the early Olivia scene" but became more active and in the same article she is quoted as saying: "There are a lot of broken women in the women's movement, women just edged and barbed and ready to go off, and a lot of women who simply do not want Olivia to change."

 She has worked on a teaching project with Bonnie Raitt that offered songwriting workshops called 'Catch and Release.'